openstack-archive/sahara/doc/source/userdoc/advanced.configuration.guide.rst

 Custom network topologies
 -------------------------

-Sahara accesses VMs at several stages of cluster spawning, both via SSH and HTTP.
-When floating IPs are not assigned to instances, Sahara needs to be able to reach them another way.
-Floating IPs and network namespaces (see :ref:`neutron-nova-network`) are automatically used when present.
+Sahara accesses instances at several stages of cluster spawning through SSH and HTTP.
+Floating IPs and network namespaces
+(see :ref:`neutron-nova-network`) will be automatically used for access when present.
+When floating IPs are not assigned to instances and namespaces are not being used, sahara will need an alternative method to reach them.

-When none of these are enabled, the ``proxy_command`` property can be used to give Sahara a command to access VMs.
-This command is run on the Sahara host and must open a netcat socket to the instance destination port. ``{host}`` and ``{port}`` keywords should be used to describe the destination, they will be translated at runtime.
-Other keywords can be used: ``{tenant_id}``, ``{network_id}`` and ``{router_id}``.
+The ``proxy_command`` parameter of the configuration file can be used to give sahara a command to access instances.
+This command is run on the sahara host and must open a netcat socket to the instance destination port.
+The ``{host}`` and ``{port}`` keywords should be used to describe the destination, they will be substituted at runtime.
+Other keywords that can be used are: ``{tenant_id}``, ``{network_id}`` and ``{router_id}``.

-For instance, the following configuration property in the Sahara configuration file would be used if VMs are accessed through a relay machine:
+For example, the following parameter in the sahara configuration file would be used if instances are accessed through a relay machine:

 .. sourcecode:: cfg

     [DEFAULT]
     proxy_command='ssh relay-machine-{tenant_id} nc {host} {port}'

-Whereas the following property would be used to access VMs through a custom network namespace:
+Whereas the following shows an example of accessing instances though a custom network namespace:

 .. sourcecode:: cfg